TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/initializationjs.md

 - @param {Array} dtArray: An array of all data tables in the code.

 **Returns:**
-- @returns {Bool}: True if the condition is met, false if the user needs to correct somthing.
+- @returns {Bool}: True if the condition is met, false if the user needs to correct something.
 Generated from *isDTFilled()*

 #### completeTableValidator.isDTFilled()

 **Description:** Loops through each and every one of the cells in a data table and checks for an empty slot.
 If none of the slots are empty, then we have a complete data table.
 Return true/false.

 **Parameters:**
-- @param {String} dtName: Interal name of the data table to read and record the value.
+- @param {String} dtName: Internal name of the data table to read and record the value.

 **Returns:**
-- @returns {Bool}: True if the condition is met, false if the user needs to correct somthing.
+- @returns {Bool}: True if the condition is met, false if the user needs to correct something.
 Generated from *isDTFilled()*.

 ### columnValidators()